Do you know the difference between a therapist, a counselor, and a psychologist?

 - Assess and diagnose disorders and mental health conditions

-- Determine treatments based on effective research based evidence
+- Determine treatments based on the most effective evidence based research

 - Adhere to the highest standards of practice